-The sacred land in Buckland known as Khandroling (meaning "the land of Dakinis"), was purchased by the Dzogchen Community in 1989.
+The sacred land of Khandroling - The Land of the Dakinis, is located in Buckland, Massachusetts, and was purchased by the Dzogchen Community in 1989.
 Through the clarity of his dreams, Chögyal Namkhai Norbu received many teachings there, including the Dance of the Vajra.
 According to Rinpoche, in six days of practice on this powerful land it is possible to realize what would take six months elsewhere.

-The following retreat cabins are available for personal retreat on upper Khandroling from Spring through late fall before the snow falls: Mandarava cabin, Thodgal cabin, Guardian cabin, and Rinpoche's cabin.
-Khandroling facilities include: Potable water; Bathhouse with two showers and flush toilets; Kitchen with gas powered refrigeration and cooking stove; Portable potties and outdoor showers for campers.
-In addition, there is a Dark Retreat cabin not far from Khandroling at an address on Shelburne Falls Road.
+Retreat cabins are available for personal retreat on upper Khandroling from Spring through late fall weather permitting.
+Cabins include: Rinpoche’s Cabin, Mandarava Cabin, Thodgal Cabin, and Guardian Cabin.
+Khandroling facilities include: potable water; bathhouse with two showers and flush toilets; kitchen with gas powered refrigeration and cooking stove; portable potties and outdoor showers.
+In addition, there is a Dark Retreat Cabin not far from Khandroling.
 The Dark Retreat cabin has four rooms for dark retreat, and one room downstairs for "light" personal retreat.
-The Dark Retreat cabin is available year round.
+The Dark Retreat cabin is available year-round.
 With prior arrangement, food can be delivered daily for a minimal fee.

 Please visit our Accommodations page for more information on the retreat cabins and camping on the land.